 You can transfer to four-year institutions offering bachelor's degree programs in Social Work, Human Services Administration, Counseling and Psychology.

 Whom can I contact with specific questions?

 First attend an information session; many general questions are answered in these sessions.
-If you have more specific questions, you can contact Nicole Williams, Coordinator of Human Services, or Elizabeth Appel, Chair of Health and Human Services.
+If you have more specific questions, you can contact Nicole Williams, Coordinator of Human Services.